cbase 1.50.0

 Parameters

-ptrPointer returned by os_mem_reserve().
+ptrPointer returned by mem_os_reserve().

-sizeTotal size that was originally passed to os_mem_reserve().
+sizeTotal size originally passed to mem_os_reserve().

 Definition at line 50 of file mem_os.c.